WARD 4 COUNCILMAN

 Councilman Kenneth L. Johnson has had the honor of serving as the Ward 4 Cleveland City Council representative since 1980.
 During his tenure, Councilman Johnson has established a significant track record of service to the Buckeye-Shaker neighborhood and the City of Cleveland.

 Councilman Johnson has focused his energies on recreation and development during his period in office.
 Since being elected to City Council, he has instituted free overnight summer and winter camping for Cleveland’s youth through Camp George L. Forbes.
 Councilman Johnson also started a holiday basketball tournament and worked to open a water park at the Kenneth L. Johnson Recreation Center.
-Additional programs started by Councilman Johnson include a fishing clinic and across country skiing program.
-Councilman Johnson serves as the chair of Council’s Municipal Services and Properties Committee and is a member of the Health and Human Services and Transportation Committees.
+Additional programs started by Councilman Johnson include a fishing clinic and a cross country skiing program.
+Councilman Johnson serves as the chair of Council’s Municipal Services and Properties Committee and is a member of the Transportation Committee.

 Councilman Johnson believes quality recreational programming is important because it helps young people develop socially, learn leadership skills and stay healthy.
 His commitment to recreation in Cleveland has earned him the honor of being the only Council Member in Cleveland history to have a building named in his honor while still holding office.
 The Kenneth L. Johnson Recreation Center was dedicated in October 2001.